 Mara Stephens’ charmed life in Los Angeles begins a downward spiral after a tarot card reading delivers some really bad news–and the cards are always right.
-Thanks to the heads up, Mara is not surprised when she is evicted from her apartment (by her religious zealot of a landlord) and learns she is scheduled to die before her 27th birthday.
+Thanks to the heads up, Mara is not surprised when she is evicted from her apartment (by her religious zealot of a landlord) and learns she is scheduled to die before her twenty-seventh birthday.

-Mara’s luck seems to be turning around when she finds out she has inherited a cottage from her newly decease Great-Aunt Tillie.
+Mara’s luck seems to be turning around when she finds out she has inherited a cottage from her newly deceased great-aunt Tillie.
 Traveling to the woodlands of Wisconsin, Mara soon discovers that the cottage she had such high hopes for just might be a thing of nightmares.
 All of her new neighbors tell frightening stories about the cottage and urge her to leave, but Mara is determined to make it her home–ghosts and all.

 For years I have loved reading urban fantasy authors such as Kim Harrison and Kelley Armstrong, who have witches as their main characters.
 Christiana Miller’s Somebody Tell Aunt Tillie She’s Dead seemed like the perfect, laugh out loud read.
 There are some great one-liners in this book (especially from the lips of Gus), and Mara’s 1st person narration is endearing and personable.

 Somebody Tell Aunt Tillie She’s Dead starts out as a light read, but then grows darker as the story progresses and the reader finds out more about Mara’s family.
 The story also becomes even more adult in nature; the second half of the novel features some R-rated scenes that are not suitable for teenage readers.